 We’re water damage Orem, Utah experts and we’ve seen our share of Salt Lake City floods.
-If you’re located in the 801 area and have questions about a leaking ceiling, water stained walls, or expanding floorboards, don’t wait to pick up the phone.
+If you’re located in the 801 area and have questions about leaking ceilings, water stained walls, or expanding floorboards, don’t wait to pick up the phone.
 You can contact our water damage business 24 hours a day at (385) 336-7246.
 We understand that these matters are time sensitive and often unexpected.
 That’s why we provide emergency services around the clock.

 How To Fix A Hole In The Ceiling From Water Damage

 Whether it’s raining, snowing, sleeting, or shining blissful rays of sun outside, there’s never a convenient time to have a leaking ceiling.
 By the time unsightly water stains and discoloration have seeped out onto the walls and your guests are brushing tiny droplets of liquid from their noses, chances are the damage has already begun.
 The damage (water damage to be precise) is nothing to be taken lightly.
 The aftermath of water damage can leave your entire home uninhabitable temporarily or even permanently depending on how long the water remains stagnant.
 Your best bet is to consult with a professional prior to undertaking any DIY endeavor.
 Depending upon your level of expertise, there are a few things you can try in an emergency situation while waiting for a water removal and restoration tech to arrive.